GEOLYTIX/xyz/README.md

 Fonts are now in a seperate public folder.
 Only css should be in public\/css.
 Only js should be in public\/js

+Documentation is now served from gitbooks.
+The documentation property in the workspace must be a URL.

 ## Notes: